pkardas/notes/books/ddia.md

 JSON is less verbose than XMAL, but still uses a lot of space - this might be an issue when you are dealing with terabytes of data.
 This led to the development of binary encodings for JSON - BSON, BJSON, UBJSON, BISON.
 XMAL has also its binary encodings - WBXML and Fast Infoset.
-However, non of them are widely adopted.
+However, none of them are widely adopted.

 Apache Thrift (Facebook), Protocol Buffers (Google) are binary encoding libraries that are based on the same principle.
 Schema defined in interface definition language, this schema can generate code for encoding and decoding data.